-- 45. The risk management and control policy should identify at least: - (a) the different types of financial and non-financial risk to which the company is exposed (including operational, technological, legal, social, environmental, political and reputational risks), including contingent liabilities and other off-balance-sheet risks within financial or economic risks; - (b) the determination of the risk level the company considers acceptable;
+- 45. The risk management and control policy should identify at least: - (a) the different types of financial and non-financial risk to which the company is exposed (including operational, technological, legal, social, environmental, political and reputational risks), including contingent liabilities and other off-balance-sheet risks within financial or economic risks; - (b) the determination of the risk level the company considers acceptable; - (c) the measures in place to mitigate the impact of the identified risks, should they materialise; - (d) the systems for internal control and reporting to be used for monitoring and managing the above risks, including contingent liabilities and off-balance-sheet risks.

-Partially complies []
+Complies [ ] Partially complies [ X ] Explain [ ]